ldw200012/Boat_Scanner/README.md

-# PillarReID
+# Boat Scanner
-PillarReID using raw/completed/reconstructed data
+Boat Scanner using raw/completed/reconstructed data

 ## 0. How to Run
 ### 0.1.
 Filter Boat Point Cloud from Raw Rosbag